bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 *******

 You can choose between two options in the show option.
-Calculate will show you the result of the calculation (First Value, Last Value, and so on), whereas All Values will show you all the values scraped inthe last XX minutes. you can choose the max number of results in the Limit field.
+Calculate will show you the result of the calculation (First Value, Last Value, and so on), whereas All Values will show you all the values scraped in the last XX minutes.
+You can choose the max number of results in the Limit field.
 You can also choose  the orientation and the display mode (aesthetics)

 .. image:: monitoring/capture/grafana/BarGaugeex1.PNG
    :width: 80 %

 Links
 *****

-Cf above
+Cf above.

 Repeat options
 **************

 If activated, will show the panel X times in the dashboard, with X being the number of results we get.

 for example with the repeat option enabled: